-(a) A license or identification card returned to the Department undelivered shall be held for 60 days from the date it was mailed renewed by the Department.
+(a) A license or identification card returned to the Department undelivered shall be held for 60 days from the date it was renewed mailed by the Department.
 If the Department receives no inquiry within the 60 days, the license or identification card shall be subject to cancellation.

-(b) If a licensee notifies the Department within 90 days of the mail date that he or she did not receive a license or identification card, another card shall be issued without fee (one time), if the person's address has not changed since the card was issued.
+(b) If a licensee notifies the Department within 90 days of the mail date that he or she did not receive a license or identification card, another card shall be issued without fee if the person's address has not changed.
 The licensee must wait 30 days after the card has been mailed before the Department can issue a replacement license or identification card.